BrysonBracken/SuperDrive/README.md

 SuperDrive is a service application built for the Udacity Nano degree program.
 It is a Spring Boot app built to provide file storage, note management, and credential management.

 ### Installation
-Download repository.
+1. Download repository
-Open in IDE.
+2. Open in IDE.
-Run CloudStorageApplication.java
+3. Run CloudStorageApplication.java
-Visit localhost:8080/login
+4. Visit localhost:8080/login

 ### Tested Conditions
 Tests will pass under the following conditions: